MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/enable-power-platform-integration.md

         ![Power Platform settings pane.](media/PowerPlatformSettings.png)

 - For organizations that **don't allow everyone** to create Microsoft Power Platform environments, the Finance and Operations apps environment administrator account for your environment must be added to one of the following roles in Azure Active Directory.
-To make this change, you must have the **Global administrator** role.
+To make this change, you must be assigned to the **Global administrator** role.
     - Dynamics 365 Service Admin
     - Power Platform Admin